DynamicsShop/SD-LinkBox/SD-Linkbox-Release-Notes.md

 - AppSource App - A new action was added to the Setup Card called View Our Apps.
 This action opens a page on AppSource pointing to all our Simply Dynamics Ltd apps.

-- AppSource App - A new link was added to the user guide on the DynamicsShop page.
+- AppSource App - A link to the user guide on the DynamicsShop page was added to the About page.

 - AppSource App - A minor change was made to the Product Activation page.